Rishabh-078/Dothraki-translator/README.md

 # Dothraki-translator
-This is an English to Minion language translator app using JavaScript.
+This is an English to Dothraki language translator app using JavaScript.